punk header chatgpt ki

 GUARDING AGAINST 'BRAIN-DRAIN'

-If important knowledge is shared frequently and in a well-organised manner, the loss and disruption caused by a key employee leaving is greatly reduced.
 Information shared by the leaver can be made available to their peers and / or successor, in addition to the general onboarding and training materials.

 SUCCESSION PLANNING